 While our wedding isn’t until June 2019, I couldn’t wait any longer to start looking for me wedding dress!
 I decided to look at Bridal Garden NYC, which is an amazing non-profit organization who use their proceeds to help disadvantaged children here in NYC.
 I wanted something a little different, and really loved the idea of a short dress, since we’re getting married in central park in the summer.
 In my YouTube video I share some of the dresses I tried on, but am keeping the dress I picked a surprise for the big day!!
 I had a wonderful experience there, and am in love with my dress (I welled-up when I saw myself in it).
 It has every aspect I was looking for, and is so beautiful and unique.

 Being the cake-maker that I am, I thought this would be a great excuse to make a test wedding cake!
 I made a 3-tiered cake, incorporating our favorite flavors; dark chocolate, cookie butter, and salted caramel.
 Lucky, I always have home-made caramel and chocolate ganache in my fridge, ready to be warmed up and used!
 I decorated the cake with the two elements I wanted in my wedding dress; lace and floral accents.
-The recipe and full tutorial are included below:
+The recipe is included below and you can watch a full tutorial here.

 - 2 batches of my vanilla layer cake recipe